Do you ever feel like a plastic bag

 - Breathe in for 3 seconds, hold your breath for 2 seconds, and then exhale for 5 seconds.

-- This aim of this exercise is to ground you to the present moment.
+- This exercise aims to ground you to the present moment.

-- It’s important because you need to be conscious of the present to acknowledge your emotion mind and your reasonable mind.
+- It’s important because you must be conscious of the present to acknowledge your emotional and reasonable mind.

 - Observing Thoughts and Emotions: Engage in exercises that involve observing your thoughts and emotions without judgment.

-- View your thoughts and emotions in a non-judgmental way floating down a stream.
-Acknowledging their presence but not getting swept away by them.
+- View your thoughts and emotions non-judgmentally, floating down a stream.
+Acknowledge their presence but do not get swept away by them.

 - Try this now: Close your eyes.
-Slowly imagine a feeling that you either are feeling right now or have felt in the past.
-Once you have it clear in your mind, release it to the stream and see it slowly float away.
-Continue to imagine this until you feel you are in wise mind.
+Slowly imagine a feeling you either are or have felt in the past.
+Once you have it clear, release it to the stream and see it slowly float away.
+Continue to imagine this until you think you are in a wise mind.

-- Practicing this will allow you to remain objective and help you recognise the distinction and interplay between your emotional and rational self.
+- Practising this will allow you to remain objective and help you recognise the distinction and interplay between your emotional and rational selves.

 - Wise Mind Imagery: Visualise a place where you feel calm, safe, and wise.
 It could be a real or imagined space.